raspberrypilearning/active-assistant/en/step_8.md

 ### Musical chairs

-In this project, The micro:bit is used to control a game of musical chairs.
+In this project, the micro:bit is used to control a game of musical chairs.

 The number of players is set to `4`, so line up `3` chairs to play the game!

-- Watch the startup animation of someone sitting on a chair.
+- Watch the start-up animation of someone sitting on a chair.
 - A flashing arrow points to the touch logo.
 - When you touch the logo:
   - You are shown a 3,2,1 countdown, then a picture of an empty chair.